codahale/veil-go/README.md

 5. The encrypted headers and encrypted, padded message are returned.

-To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral public key and recipient's private key.
+To decrypt a message, the recipient iterates through the message, searching for a decryptable header using the shared secret between the ephemeral public key and recipient's secret key.
 When a header is successfully decrypted, the ephemeral secret key is used to decrypt the encrypted message, and the padding is removed.